5th Fetter

 And as a result we project onto others every time we feel we are getting close to the “dangerous” part.

-So we have a perfect distraction and completely avoid feeling into that underlying belief that we are diverting from.
+So we have a perfect distraction, and completely avoid feeling into that underlying belief that we are diverting from.
 But obviously we have a very clear indication to what the diversion is about, what the sensation is about, and what the memory is about.

 Let's take an example:

-You know your partner loves you, but it feels like you always have to ask your partner to show you love the way you need it, and it does not quite feel the same if you have to ask for it, compared to if they had just done it spontaneously themselves.
+It could also be that you don’t feel that your partner shows you love the way you need it.
+You know your partner loves you, but it feels like you always have to ask your partner to demonstrate it differently than they do.
+And it doesn’t feel the same if you have to ask for it, compared to if they had just spontaneously expressed themselves.

 The projection is the indication to what the underlying issue in us is about.

 The situation is not loaded in any way.
+The situation is just as it is.

 It is simply you having expectations that are not fulfilled and life just being life.

-That is why we often feel that we live a life bouncing between what we want and what we have resistance towards.
+That is why we often feel that we live a life bouncing constantly between what we want and what we have resistance towards.

-We would like to bring your attention back to the underlying reason to why you create fantasy in the first place.
+We would like to bring your attention back to the underlying reason why you create fantasy in the first place.

-That is why the FetterWork can get so painful, until the moment we no longer hold in the underlying belief, and instead come from a space of openness to whatever is.
+That is why the FetterWork can get so painful; until the moment we no longer hold in the underlying belief, and instead come from a space of openness to whatever is.

 It takes a lot of identification to maintain and hold onto the belief, but since it is all mind-made it is also very nebulous and easily seen through.

-But as we said it is tricky and often hiding in plain sight.
+But as we said, it is tricky and often hiding in plain sight.

-So it is important to emphasise that it is best not to work with the 4th and 5th Fetter alone.
+So it is important to emphasise that it is best to not work with the 4th and 5th Fetter alone.

 The mind is cleverly avoiding looking at the fabrication, and what is hidden for you is often obvious for others.